ylansegal/blog/source/about/index.markdown

 If you found something interesting, you can reach me on twitter [@ylansegal][5] or by email at ylan@{this domain}.
 I'd be happy to have a conversation.

-I'm currently employed as a Development Expert at SAP.
+I'm currently employed as a Staff Software Engineer at Procore.
 All thoughts, content and opinions are my own.

 ## About This Blog